coniferprod/k5ktool/README.md

 Apart from learning, my earlier language choices reflected the desire to run the application on both macOS and Windows, and possibly also Linux (on the Raspberry Pi).
-This ruled out Swift, which would have been my first choice in other circumsances.
+This ruled out Swift, which would have been my first choice in other circumstances.
 However, as I was writing an iOS application in Swift at the same time, it suddently struck me: maybe it is not so important to be able to run this on many platforms, after all.
 What if I just used Swift and got it over with.
 I would end up with a